Hirusha99/volliq/README.md

 Used to perform player detection and tracking on synchronized volleyball footage.

 ---
+## 💻 Usage Instructions

+Follow these steps in order to process your multi-camera videos, train the tracking model, and deploy the inference application.

-# 🛠️ Setup & Installation
+## 🛠️ Setup & Installation

 It is recommended to use a virtual environment to manage project dependencies.